 Set yourself up for a successful raffle benefitting your good cause with a raffle ticket price that considers all the factors.
 We’ll show you how.

 Pro tip: Before selling a single ticket, make sure your raffle is in line with your area’s raffle laws.

 How Much Should Raffle Tickets Cost?

-How you price raffle tickets is relative to your goals and fundraiser.
-Below, we break down all the factors that contribute to arriving at the raffle ticket fee that’s right for your fundraiser.
+How much you sell raffle tickets for is directly related to your fundraising event’s goals.
+Below, we break down all the factors contributing to raffle ticket pricing, plus there’s a free, handy raffle ticket formula calculator tool you can use!
 (Click each category to jump.)

 - Fundraising goal

 - Raffle ticket costs

 - Raffle ticket distribution costs

 - Total expected raffle ticket revenue